byui-cse/itm300-course/source/module-05/project-lab.md

 Go update the value of the service_status of the 8B1111 vehicle to have a *service_status* of **Completed**

 Go view the website and you should only see one service request.

+## Lab Summary:

+In this lab, the primary objective was to create a DynamoDB table named *VehicleServices* to store service requests related to vehicle maintenance.
+Additionally, the lab focused on updating a Lambda function to interact with this DynamoDB table for fetching and manipulating service request data.

+### Key Concepts Explained:

+!!! note "DynamoDB"

+    Amazon DynamoDB is a fully managed NoSQL database service provided by Amazon Web Services (AWS).
+It is designed to provide seamless scalability, low-latency performance, and high availability for applications that require fast and flexible data storage.
+DynamoDB is suitable for a wide range of use cases, from mobile and web applications to gaming, IoT (Internet of Things), and real-time analytics.

+    Key features and concepts of DynamoDB include:

+    **Fully Managed Service:** DynamoDB is a serverless database service, which means AWS manages all aspects of database provisioning, scaling, and maintenance, allowing developers to focus on building applications without managing infrastructure.

+    **NoSQL Database:** DynamoDB is a NoSQL (non-relational) database that offers flexible schema design, allowing developers to store and retrieve data in a schema-less format.
+It supports various data types, including scalar types (like string, number, boolean) and complex types (like lists and maps).

+    **Scalability and Performance:** DynamoDB automatically scales to accommodate growing workloads by distributing data across multiple servers and partitions.
+It provides single-digit millisecond latency for read and write operations, making it suitable for applications that require high-performance data access.

+    **Data Model:** DynamoDB uses primary keys for data retrieval and storage.
+Tables can have a partition key (and optionally a sort key), enabling efficient querying and indexing of data.
+Global and local secondary indexes can be defined to support different access patterns.

+    **Consistency and Durability:** DynamoDB offers configurable consistency models (strong consistency or eventual consistency) based on application requirements.
+It also provides built-in replication and backup capabilities for data durability and disaster recovery.

+1. **DynamoDB:** In this lab, a DynamoDB table was created with specific attributes like *license_plate* and *service_id* to store service request details.
+1. **DynamoDB Table Configuration:** The lab covered the configuration of a DynamoDB table, including defining a primary partition key (license_plate) and a sort key (service_id).
+Additionally, a global secondary index (StatusIndex) was created to facilitate efficient querying based on the *service_status* attribute.
+1. **Lambda Function Integration with DynamoDB:** The Lambda function (getServiceRequests) was updated to use the AWS SDK for DynamoDB to interact with the VehicleServices table.
+The function was modified to retrieve service requests based on certain filtering conditions (e.g., excluding completed or new requests) using a ScanCommand.
+1. **Data Manipulation in DynamoDB:** The lab demonstrated how to add and update items in the DynamoDB table directly from the AWS Management Console.
+By duplicating an existing item and updating its attributes (e.g., changing service_status to "Accepted" for a new service request).

+###Reflection Questions:

+* Explain the significance of partition keys and sort keys in DynamoDB.
+How does the choice of these keys impact the performance and querying capabilities of the database table?
+* Discuss the benefits of using a global secondary index (GSI) in DynamoDB.
+What scenarios would require the creation of GSIs, and how do they enhance query flexibility?
+* Reflect on the differences between scanning and querying data in DynamoDB.
+Why is it important to optimize data access patterns to minimize resource consumption and improve performance?
+* Describe the role of Lambda functions in serverless architectures.
+How does integrating Lambda with DynamoDB enable event-driven data processing and application logic execution?
+* Explore the challenges and best practices of managing NoSQL databases like DynamoDB for scalable and responsive applications.
+How can developers optimize data modeling and indexing strategies to ensure efficient data access and storage?
+* Consider the trade-offs between NoSQL and relational databases for cloud-based applications.
+What factors would influence the choice of database technology based on application requirements and scalability considerations?